bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 ### Navigation

-Open Declaration is the only navigation action that is supported in this release:
+<em>Open Declaration</em> is the only navigation action that is supported in this release:

 {% raw %}
 <p><a href="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/03/eclipse-references.png"><img alt="Eclipse References" class="alignnone size-full wp-image-1969" data-recalc-dims="1" src="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/03/eclipse-references.png?resize=592%2C159&amp;ssl=1"/></a></p>
 {% endraw %}

-Also, you can navigate to declarations in Kotlin files with Outline View and search for Kotlin files by name in Open Resource window.
+Also, you can navigate to declarations in Kotlin files with <em>Outline View</em> and search for Kotlin files by name in <em>Open Resource</em> window.
 ### Debugger

 With our plugin installed, Eclipse JDT debugger gets initial support for Kotlin.
 Again, there’s much to be improved, but you can